zibhub/GNDMS/0.6.x/installation-guide/index.md

   **Note** these files must be present in the folder named by:
   `myProxyConnectionCredentialFolder`.

-**Keystore / Truststore**

-Somewhere, for example in `/etc/grid-security`, make a new directory `trustStore` for the keystore.
-First, the new keystore has to be created by:
+### Keystore / Truststore ###

+For the SSL connection to work most application-servers need a Java Keystore containing the host-certificate and a truststore containing all trusted CA certificates.
+Key- and truststore can be contained in the same store.

+When migrating from previous Grid installation, this root CA certificates can usually by found in `/etc/grid-security/certificates` In order to import this certificates into your keystore use the following code shell commands:

       export gridCACertPath=/etc/grid-security/certificates
       for i in $gridCACertPath/*.0; do
          ali=$( basename $i .0 );
          echo importing $ali;
-         openssl x509 -in $i | keytool -keystore keystore -import -trustcacerts -alias $ali -storepass <masterpwd> -noprompt done
+         openssl x509 -in $i | keytool -keystore <path-to-jks> -import -trustcacerts -alias $ali -storepass <masterpwd> -noprompt done

 where `<masterpwd>` is the new master password for the keystore.

+**NOTE** If `<path-to-jks>` points to a not existing keystore a new one will be created.

 Then the user's key (here in `gndmskey.pem`) has to be converted into pkcs12 standard